 - You can expect higher rates of interest: The most significant advantage that fixed term savings bonds have over regular savings accounts is that they usually pay higher rates of interest.
 A fixed term savings bond will often pay above the Bank of England base rate.
-For example, the Shepherds Friendly 5 Year Fixed Rate Bond gives the saver 1.40% (AER), compared to the Bank of England rate of 0.1%.

 - Stability: Particularly applicable to fixed rate savings bonds is the advantage of stability.
 You can open a fixed rate savings bond today and know exactly what the guaranteed interest rate will be at the end of the term.
 That same stability may not apply to regular savings accounts, even cash ISAs, where the rates of interest could vary over time.

 - Security on large sums: It’s important that you choose a provider where your money is protected.
 Check to see if your provider is covered by the Financial Service Compensation Scheme (FSCS) and how much of your investment is covered.
 At Shepherds Friendly, the FSCS will protect 100% of your investment, so you will have protection on the full amount saved, up to the maximum £125,000.
 The standard FSCS protection for savings from banks, building societies and credit unions is £85,000 but protection is unlimited for insurance contracts.
 Our plans include an insurance element which is why 100% of your investment is protected.